scottcheng/talking-gmail/README.md

 FAQ
 ----

 Q: I do not see the "read this message" button!
-A: After installing Talking Gmail, you will need to *refresh* the Gmail tab (or open a new one) so that the Talking Gmail script is up and running and the button is added to the Gmail interface.
+A: After installing Talking Gmail, you will need to *reload* the Gmail tab (or open a new one) so that the Talking Gmail script is up and running and the button is added to the Gmail interface.
+This will make sure the button is there.
+If you still cannot find it, try the following:

+1. First find the "reply" button on the top right corner of each Gmail message (besides the date and the star).
+2. Then click on the little triangle besides it.
+You should see a drop down menu of "reply", "reply to all", "forward", etc.
+3. On the bottom of this drop down menu, there is the "read this message" button.
+Click on it and start listening :)

 Q: It does not read in my language!
 A: Talking Gmail uses Chrome's built in text-to-speech engine, which may not support all languages, depending on your Chrome version and operating system.

 Q: It does not work with Gmail offline app.
 A: That's correct - Talking Gmail does not currently support the offline Gmail app, but this feature will be included in the future releases.